 - See also: Storyline Missions (EU2012)

 Alien Base Assault

 Like in vanilla, story progression is nearly the same.
 But in the Long War, you will immediately lose 1 country on the first month, as the base is auto-generated at this time.
 Progress as normal to be able to develop the Skeleton Key, and then place a satellite over that country (or any others you lose along the way: they will also spawn bases) to locate it.
+Note that by default, satellites take 5 days to become active and be able to detect the base, so plan accordingly.
 Expect 4-5 large-numbered pods to appear in the first room alone.
 With that in mind, you may want to either take your first Assault as soon as possible, as to face weaker aliens, and/or after buying both Squad upgrades and the Super Skyranger Foundry project for the added soldiers and firepower.
 That way, even if you do lose more countries, but don't want to risk soldiers attacking another Base, at least you can still progress with the storyline.

 Like with UFOs, the commander will not necessarily be in the last room with the Hyperwave Beacon, so this isn't necessarily the best place to capture one like it is in vanilla.

 Be careful: In this mission, alien will behave as if the Itchy Trigger Tentacle Second Wave option is enabled.